 Babies are generally born liking the taste of sweet foods, so we get why parents enjoy giving them to their little ones.
-The problem is, the earlier you introduce added sugars, the more likely your baby or toddler is to prefer and choose sweet foods into childhood and throughout the rest of his life.
+The problem is, the earlier you introduce added sugars, the more likely your baby or toddler is to prefer and choose sweet foods into childhood and throughout the rest of their life.
 Eating foods that are high in sugar throughout childhood can lead to preventable diseases, such as heart disease, obesity and high blood pressure.
 That’s why the American Heart Association made the recommendation to avoid added sugar before age 2.

 The food industry makes it really difficult to find foods that aren’t made with added sugar.
 Even foods that are considered healthy, such as whole-wheat bread, have some added sugar.
-That’s why it’s so important to avoid the foods and drinks that are packed with added sugar.
+That’s why it’s so important to avoid foods and drinks that are packed with added sugar.
 Here are some recommended swaps to limit your baby or toddler’s added sugar intake:

 - Instead of sugary drinks, stick to water or plain milk.

 - Instead of juice, offer soft fruits, such as bananas, ripe peaches and drained canned fruit (packed in water or 100% juice, not syrup).